Pehowa: History

 Pehowa is an ancient city and its religious significance is mentioned in several puranas, such as Skanda Purana (1st to 5th century CE), Markandeya Purana (4th to 6th century CE) and Vamana Purana (5th to 11th century CE).

-Two inscriptions dated ninth Century CE found at Pehowa mention that the place was controlled by Mahendrapala, of Kanauj and a Vishnu temple was constructed at this place by Tomara family, but such historic temple is not found in present-day Pehowa.
+Two inscriptions dated ninth Century CE found at Pehowa mention that the place was controlled by Mahendrapala, of Kanauj and a Vishnu temple was constructed at this place by Tungad family, but such historic temple is not found in present-day Pehowa.
 The earliest extant historical reference to the Tomara dynasty occurs in the Pehowa inscription issued during the reign of the Pratihara king Mahendrapala I (r. c.
-885-910 CE) [Tomars of Delhi were vassals of Partiharas of Kannauj].
+885-910 CE) Tomaras of Delhi were vassals of Pratiharas of Kannauj.
 This undated inscription states that Jaula of the Tomara family became prosperous by serving an unnamed king.
 His descendants included Vajrata, Jajjuka, and Gogga.
 The inscription suggests that Gogga was a vassal of Mahendrapala I. It records the construction of three Vishnu temples by Gogga and his step-brothers Purna-raja and Deva-raja.
 The temples were located at Prithudaka (IAST: Pṛthūdaka; Pehowa), on the banks of the river Sarasvati.
 No information is available about the immediate successors of Gogga.
 The Pehowa inscription suggests that this particular Tomara family was settled around the Karnal area.
 However, F. Kielhorn suggested that this Tomara family actually resided in Delhi: they may have visited Pehowa on pilgrimage, and built a temple there.